← Back to Blog

 2026-04-15 solidity security permit eip-2612 signature-replay defi eip-712 phishing 2026

-When EIP-2612 introduced permit() — the gasless token approval mechanism — it was celebrated as a UX improvement.
-Users could sign an off-chain message to authorize a spender, removing the annoying two-transaction approval flow.
+When EIP-2612 introduced permit() — the gasless token approval mechanism — it solved a real UX problem.
+Users could sign an off-chain message to authorize a spender, removing the two-transaction approval flow.

 What Is permit()?